franklin113/Watchout-Companion/README.md

 The script currently overwrites the original db file Companion uses to save buttons.
 If my script corrupts that data somehow, just delete it.
 Companion will generate a new one.
 You could also just backup the file.

 C:\Users\Username\AppData\Roaming\Companion\DB

+There aren't many comments in the code yet and there are some extra files in there.
+I'll clean this up soon.